JazmineMT/ContentGuide/04-creating-structured-content.md

 When writing technical documentation, there are cases where a table, photo, etc., is the best way to display data.
 This guide will go over our best practices for creating additional structured content for a page.

 ## Tables
 We use tables and lists to show complex data in a more accessible, readable format.
-When deciding if a table or list  is the right option, let’s reference the table below:
+When deciding if a table or list is the right option, reference the table below:

 | Tables can be used for  |      Example      |
 |:------------|:-----------------|